TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 10/Isaiah 10.28.md

 ---

-He is come to Aiath, he is passed through Migron; at Michmash he layeth up his baggage;
+He has come to Aiath.
+He has passed through Migron.
+At Michmash he stores his baggage.